 Ever since we started our Summer Opportunities web page years ago, we have received versions of one question over and over.
 Are expensive summer camps worth it?
 How do we decide if a pricey experience will live up to the marketing material put out by the camp?
 Does it make a difference on the college application?

-This time of year, families are receiving emails and snail mail invitations.
+Every year, families receive emails and snail mail invitations.
 Parents commonly ask about the legitimacy of camps held at prestigious college campuses by National Youth Leadership Forum/Envision and National Student Leadership Conference (just two examples).
-These programs will set you back at least $3,000.
+These programs will set you back at least $4,000.

 What do you get for your money?